argos-ci/argos/CONTRIBUTING.md

 ## Coding style

 Please follow the coding style of the current code base. argos uses eslint, so if possible, enable linting in your editor to get realtime feedback.
-Linting can be run manually with `npm run lint`.
+Linting can be run manually with `pnpm run lint`.

 Finally, when you submit a pull request, linting is run again by Continuous Integration testing, but hopefully by then your code is already clean!